 Statistical Analyses

 All statistical analyses will be conducted in R (Version 4.2.2; R Core Team, 2023), with Bayesian multi-level models fit via the brms package (Bürkner, 2017, 2018).
 For each individual model (see below), we will use Bayesian estimation methods for parameter inference, with multiple chains (N = 4) and iterations (N = 4800) to promote convergence.
-Results will be interpreted according to posterior parameter distributions, with 95% Highest Posterior Density Intervals (HPDIs) to capture uncertainty.
-To ensure robustness, we will conduct the same posterior predictive checks and sensitivity analyses as in Cen et al. (2024), including comparing model predictions to observed data, as well as assessing the influence of alternate priors and model specifications.
+Results will be interpreted according to the Bayes Factors (BFs) calculated from marginal likelihoods in accordance with our prespecified criteria for compelling evidence for or against a given effect (BF > 10 or BF < .10, respectively; see Method).
+To ensure robustness, we will conduct the same posterior predictive checks and sensitivity analyses as in Cen et al. (2024), including comparing model predictions to observed data as well as assessing the influence of alternate priors and model specifications.
+Across models, and because our predictions surrounding the magnitude and direction of critical effects are nonspecific, we will employ conservative priors centred on 0 for all main effects and interactions.